Fantom-foundation/go-opera/docs/fastsync.rst

 So what about the first Event?
 Until now, we simply implemented a special case, whereby the first Event for any participant, could be inserted without checking its references.
-In fact the above picture shows that Events A0, B0, and C0, have empty references, and yet they are part of the Hashgraph.
-This special case is fine as long as we do not expect to initialize Hashgraphs from a 'non-zero' state.
+In fact the above picture shows that Events A0, B0, and C0, have empty references, and yet they are part of the Poset.
+This special case is fine as long as we do not expect to initialize Posets from a 'non-zero' state.

 We introduced the concept of Roots to remove the special case and handle more general situations.
-They make it possible to initialize a Hashgraph from a section of an existing Hashgraph, and discard everything below it.
+They make it possible to initialize a Poset from a section of an existing Poset, and discard everything below it.

 .. image:: assets/roots_1.png

-A Root is a data structure containing condensed information about the ancestors of the first Events to be added to the Hashgraph.
+A Root is a data structure containing condensed information about the ancestors of the first Events to be added to the Poset.
 Each participant has a Root, containing a *SelfParent* - the direct ancestor of the first Event for the corresponding participant - and *Others* - a map of Event hashes to the corresponding Other-Parents.
-These parents are instances of the **RootEvent** object, which is a minimal version of the Hashgraph Event.
+These parents are instances of the **RootEvent** object, which is a minimal version of the Poset Event.
 RootEvents contain information about the Index, Round, and LamportTimestamp of the corresponding Events.
 The Root itself contains a NextRound field, which helps in calculating the Round of its direct descendant.